 A lot of runners are looking for external inspiration as a way to influence and boost their confidence and creativity.
 To look at others achievements and stories is sometimes the proof we need to believe in our own abilities and take up a new challenge.

-Here we share some ideas to help you fuel your creativity, and that as a result can motivate you to take up solo projects or challenges:
+Here we share some links to help you fuel your creativity, and that as a result can motivate you to take up solo projects or challenges: